BUY TWO OR MORE GUIDES - UP TO 20% OFF

 Cedar Pass Lodge

-The only place to eat in the park is the Cedar Pass Lodge which isn’t open until spring.
+The only place to eat in the park is the Cedar Pass Lodge which is only open from April through October.
 If you visit in the winter you’ll want to pack your own food.
 I always bring my own food or drinks so I have something to snack on while driving the loop.

 Wall Drug